-Fuel Filter
+Fuel Filters

-Fuel Filter
+Fuel Filters

-The fuel filter is located in the aft mechanical space on the port side.
-The filter is the water separator type.
-Check the filter for water frequently to ensure an adequate supply of clean, dry fuel to the engine.
-The filter element should be changed once a season.
+Fuel filters are located in the mechanical space under the aft in deck hatch.
+The filters are the water separator type and there is one filter for each engine fuel line.
+Check both filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
+The filter elements should be changed once a season.

 Turn off all electrical switches before servicing the fuel system and DO NOT drain any fuel into the bilge.
 Check all fuel lines and fittings for leaks before and after starting the engines and after any fuel system service.

 Prime fuel system and check all fittings for leaks before starting the engines.